 Patrons using other libraries outside of Fountaindale Public Library District are subject to their policies regarding fines and fees.

 Non-equipment items that are billed or lost and have not yet been paid for may be returned.

-Items that are billed or lost will be charged to the borrower according to the price stated in the item record.
-For items (excluding equipment and kits) owned by the district for more than 2 years, the charge will be reduced to 50% of the price stated in the item record when borrower pays in person at the Circulation Desk.
-Borrowers will be blocked from use with privileges suspended until the account charges are paid.
+Items that are billed or lost will be charged to the patron according to the price stated in the item record.
+For items (excluding equipment and kits) owned by the district for more than 2 years, the charge will be reduced to 50% of the price stated in the item record when patron pays in person at the Circulation Desk.
+Patrons will be blocked from use with privileges suspended until the account charges are paid.

 Patrons who return Fountaindale Library items in good condition within 90 days of paying for them will receive a refund on the cost of the item.
-Payments made by credit or debit cards shall be refunded as credits to the borrower’s credit/debit card accounts, which typically takes up to two billing cycles to post.
+All refunds shall be done by check, which typically takes 2-4 weeks to process.

-The Library will determine when an item is damaged beyond repair and when damaged items are the responsibility of the borrower to pay for according to the price in the item record.
-The damaged item may be returned to the borrower if requested within 30 days.
+The Library will determine when an item is damaged beyond repair and when damaged items are the responsibility of the patron to pay for according to the price in the item record.
+The damaged item may be returned to the patron if requested within 30 days.

 Fountaindale Public Library District staff reserves the right to invalidate a library account and to grant temporary extensions of account privileges in appropriate circumstances.